Skip to main content

 In many agencies, a local SEO campaign like this would sit in the $5,000 to $10,000 per month bracket.
 For a small trade business, that is a serious commitment, especially when they have limited visibility into the process and no guarantees around results.

-The reality is that most small businesses will not invest that kind of money if they do not understand SEO deeply.
-The opportunity is there, but the risk feels too high, so they delay or do nothing.
+The reality is that most small businesses will not invest that kind of money if they understand the benefits of SEO.
+The opportunity is there, but without transparency and accountability, the risk is too high to justify the spend.
+As a result, many delay the decision or do nothing at all because they cannot confidently predict what they will get back.

 For ATEC Electrics, we took a different approach.
 We treated the marketing work as part of the website project:

-• The client pays for the design and build of the website as usual
+• The client paid for the design and build of the website

-• The SEO and local lead generation work is effectively included, with performance-based bonuses tied to results
+• SEO and local lead generation work was included, with performance-based bonuses tied to results

-• If the website does not generate leads, we do not receive those bonuses
+• If the website did not generate leads, we did not receive additional pay

-This model feels fair to owners because it aligns incentives – if the website and local SEO work, everyone wins.
-If it does not, they are not locked into a long, expensive retainer.
+This model felt fair to the client because it aligned incentives.
+If the website and marketing work delivered, everyone won.
+If they did not, the business was not locked into an expensive retainer.

 Using data to guide the next phase of growth